comsci-uwc-isak/unit-1-project-filipo18/README.md

 **Delete a car script**
 1. Ask user which car to delete
-1. Check if user chose correctly
+1. Check if user chose correctly (Just one argument, than check if license exist or not)
 1. Delete chosen $plate.txt file and car entery in maincarfile.txt

 **Create summary script**
+1. Get first argument from user $!
+1. Check if there is just one argument
 1. If user eneters license plate as argument, print total kilometers for this license plate
 1. If user enters all as an argument then show him total kilometers for all cars